-The Physical Therapist Assistant (PTA) Program is designed to prepare individuals for employment as entry-level physical therapist assistants.
-It takes two years, including one spring of full-time study to complete the program.
+The Physical Therapist Assistant (PTA) Program is a two year program designed to prepare individuals for employment as entry-level physical therapist assistants.
 Students who meet all admission requirements are considered qualified and are admitted to the program once per year in the fall semester on a first qualified-first admitted basis.
 Students who are interested in this program should submit the separate PTA Program application as soon as possible.
 The application can be obtained from the Health Careers Division Office by calling 313-845-9877.